tractr/directus-sync/website/docs/troubleshooting/firewall-configurations.md

+---
+sidebar_position: 1
+---

+# Firewall Configurations

-# Connect to Directus instance behind firewall
+## Connect to Directus instance behind firewall

 If your Directus instance is protected by a firewall that requires additional headers or authorizations you can add them using the `directusConfig` setting: